vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 The number of necessary queries is linearly dependent on the percentage $p$ of Waku nodes.
 The number of hops per query is logarithmically dependent on $n$.
 Thus, random walk searching is inefficient for small percentages $p$.
-However, random walks are more resilient against attacks.
+Still, random walks are more resilient against attacks.

+We can conclude that a Waku node concentration below 1% renders vanilla discv5 unfit for our needs.
+Our current solution and future plans for solving this issue are covered in the next subsections.

 ### Simple Solution: Separate Discovery Network